Range-of-Firing Zones: Contact, Near-Contact, Intermediate, Distant

 Clothing and intervening barriers: A single layer of denim reduces the soot and powder deposit reaching skin by filtering the discharge cloud.
 Thick fabrics or multiple garment layers can essentially eliminate tattooing at ranges where bare-skin tattooing would be clearly visible.
 The forensic rule is that the garment and the wound must both be examined.
 In UK practice, the Forensic Science Regulator's Guidance on Examination of Gunshot Wounds (2016) specifies that garments should be submitted to a laboratory-grade examination before any clinical procedure that could contaminate or displace residue.

 The combined implication of these variables is that range estimation in a casework context is never a table-lookup exercise.
-A practitioner who reads the intermediate zone as "5 to 90 centimetres" from DiMaio's table and applies that figure without test-firing validation has not met the standard that courts in the US (Daubert v.
+Applying a table figure from DiMaio without test-firing validation does not meet the evidentiary standard that courts in the US (Daubert v.
 Merrell Dow Pharmaceuticals, 509 US 579, 1993), the UK (R v.
-Bonython 1984, as applied by the Court of Appeal in subsequent firearms cases), or India (Ramachandran v.
-State of Kerala, AIR 1972, setting standards for expert evidence on technical scientific matters) require of a firearms opinion.
+Bonython 1984 as applied in subsequent firearms appeals), or India (Ramachandran v.
+State of Kerala, AIR 1972) require of a firearms opinion.

 The forensic methodology for range estimation is substantially consistent across jurisdictions, but the procedures for validating and presenting that estimation in court differ in important ways.